hackclub/hackclub/workshops/mad_libs/README.md

 - First, let's print the `word` string to ask what type of word is wanted using [string interpolation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated).
 This allows us to put variables surrounded by brackets directly into our output.
 - Then, let's get the user's response.
 This is done through reading the current line, which is where the user entered their text.
 Set this text to the `response` string.
 Let's create a line afterwards for spacing purposes.

+Now, let's remove the `word` variable from our prompt and insert the user's response.
+So, if there is supposed to be an adjective in a current spot, then let's actually put the adjective there.
+Set the current index to right after the response we just inserted.

 ```c#
 if (prompt[i] == '*')
 {